Art of Leading

 November 16, 2021

-David McCormick, the CEO of Bridgewater Associates, the world’s largest hedge fund, shared powerful leadership insights in my latest “Art of Leading” interview.
+David McCormick, the former CEO of Bridgewater Associates, the world’s largest hedge fund, shared powerful leadership insights in my latest “Art of Leading” interview.

 Q. You have an unusually varied background that includes roles in the Treasury and Commerce Departments, the National Security Council, and also running tech firms before moving into your current role in finance.
 What was your playbook for building your career and moving into such different environments?